kalafut/brokenmold/content/post/2015-01-20-lollipop-pos.md

 ---
+categories: []
+date: 2015-01-20
+title: And Suddenly My Best Phone Is Junk
 type: post
-title:  "And Suddenly My Best Phone Is Junk"
-date:   2015-01-20
-categories: [ ]
 ---

 I bought the Nexus 4 shortly after it came out.
 I'd been living through a few bad years of the [HTC Thunderbolt](http://phandroid.com/2013/04/30/htc-thunderbolt-apology/), which was probably the worst phone I've owned.
 Aside from being a bad phone, Verizon was *extremely*